aharonium/opensiddur.org/posts/HTML/compilations/siddurim/shabbat-siddur/the-seder-tefillah-for-shabbat-and-yom-tov-of-kehillat-kol-haneshama-jerusalem.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-When the Amidah is recited communally, the full Ḳedusha is included:
+When the Amidah is recited communally, the full Kedusha is included:

 We sanctify Your name on earth, even as in the heights of heaven they proclaim Your holiness; and in the words of the prophet, they call one to another, saying:
 Holy, holy, holy is Adonai of Hosts; the fullness of the whole earth is God’s glory!